 In addition to core funding, the IWC receives voluntary funding.
 Voluntary contributions are made to the IWC by a wide variety of organisations.
 Donations are usually in support of a particular programme of work.
 Some donations are made to ongoing, formal funds and some are made to assist in financing a particular workshop or piece of research.
 Guidelines on Acceptance of Funds have been established to ensure funds are only accepted from appropriate sources, and will advance work that is consistent with IWC objectives.

 The areas of work receiving voluntary contributions are diverse.
-There are three formal funds: the Small Cetaceans Voluntary Fund, which invites bids from scientists working on conservation of some of the most endangered mammals in the world; the recently established Aboriginal Subsistence Whaling Fund, which will assist aboriginal hunters who do not otherwise have the means to participate in IWC work; and the Voluntary Conservation Fund which is also recently established.
+There are four formal funds: the Small Cetaceans Voluntary Fund, which invites bids from scientists working on conservation of some of the most endangered mammals in the world; the recently established Aboriginal Subsistence Whaling Fund, which will assist aboriginal hunters who do not otherwise have the means to participate in IWC work; and the Voluntary Conservation Fund which is also recently established.
 This fund has seven priority project areas, including whalewatching, and is currently sponsoring work to help countries develop whale watching industries that are sustainable.
 A fourth Voluntary Assistance Fund was created in 2016, aiming to strengthen the capacity of governments of limited means to participate in the work of the IWC.

 Aside from the established, formal funds, recent work programmes receiving donations include the Whale Entanglement Response Training Programme, and workshops on marine debris, euthanasia of stranded whales, satellite tagging of gray whales in the North Pacific, and monitoring abundance in the Mediterranean and Adriatic Seas.

 To view a table of donations made in the last financial year click here.